Federal Way Link Extension: Route

-From Angle Lake station, the terminus of the South 200th Link Extension, the line will travel southeast along the planned State Route 509 freeway extension to Interstate 5.
-From there, trains will run on the west side of I-5, serving Highline College at Kent Des Moines station, and a park-and-ride at Star Lake station (South 272nd Street), before ending at the Federal Way Downtown station.
+From Angle Lake station, the terminus of the South 200th Link Extension, the line travels southeast along the planned State Route 509 freeway extension to Interstate 5.
+From there, trains run on the west side of I-5, serving Highline College at Kent Des Moines station, and a park-and-ride at Star Lake station (South 272nd Street), before ending at the Federal Way Downtown station.
 The tracks continue beyond the station to a parking lot south of South 320th Street, where the Tacoma Dome Link Extension would begin construction.
 The Federal Way Extension is planned to carry 18,000 to 23,000 daily passengers by 2028.

 A new operations and maintenance facility is planned to be constructed to support operations of the future Tacoma Dome Link Extension with candidate sites near Kent Des Moines station or southern Federal Way.
 The proposed Kent Des Moines site at the former Midway Landfill replaced an earlier proposal that was withdrawn after public concerns over the displacement of a Dick's Drive-In.
 A site in southern Federal Way occupied by a megachurch was chosen as the preferred alternative in 2021 and confirmed by the Sound Transit board in 2024.